samsonpaul/jack.ly/sections/technical-projects/IRCRelay.md

 IRCRelay is a business I operate with [Mitchell Hashimoto](https://twitter.com/mitchellh).

-IRCRelay is a service that stays connected to your IRC networks while you are not, and upon reconectting replays messages that occurred in channels that you have joined.
+IRCRelay is a service that stays connected to your IRC networks while you are not, and upon reconnecting replays messages that occurred in channels that you have joined.

-IRCRelay is a succesful project that primarily serves the developer community.
+IRCRelay is a successful project that primarily serves the developer community.

 I am responsible for the design and development of the web application for